JeanSebTr/Comedian/NOTES.md

 And that I should concentrate on making sure that each actor individually and efficiently process its messages sequentially in a non-reentrant way.

+…

+I decided to completely change were I was going with the project.
+I'll make a [Fody](https://github.com/Fody/Fody) Addin that will make any class thread-safe.

+Made a first implementation of the `ActorCore` mixin that will be included in each actor class.
+Next step will be to do the IL Weaving.